-The much publicised Dell Studio Hybrid is a stylish and compact desktop PC, easily usable for watching TV as well as the usual PC-type tasks.
-The Hybrid PCs come in a range of personalised colours, including a bamboo skin.
-This eco gadget is being touted as they most energy efficient and greenest PC yet.
+The much-publicized Dell Studio Hybrid is a stylish and compact desktop PC, easily usable for watching TV as well as the usual PC-type tasks.
+The Hybrid PCs come in a range of personalized colors, including bamboo skin.
+This Eco gadget is being touted as the most energy-efficient and greenest PC yet.

 The PC also comes in 95% recycled packaging (a common feature now) as well as a system recycling kit.
 I presume the latter is so that you can recycle the computer when you throw it out.

 Dan is a well-experienced author who is interested in exploring new things related to eco-friendly gadgets and technologies.
 He never lets any latest technology go off his sight.
 Being passionate about contributing to the clean environment, he writes articles on the latest renewable gadgets and other energy-saving technologies.